2021 Science Technologies / Technicians Degree Guide

 Science Technologies / Technicians Degree Types

 There are many different science tech degree levels.
-You can spend many years getting as high as a master's in science technologies / technicians to something that takes less time like a associate's.
+You can get anything from a in science technologies / technicians to the highest science tech degree, a .
 The type of science tech degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|